freedompraise/CronyGlasses/README.md

 # CronyGlasses

-CronyGlasses is a web app that presents the most demanded drinks in India and allows you to place orders.
+CronyGlasses is a Vite-powered React application showcasing the most demanded drinks in India, allowing users to place orders.

 ## Table of Contents